 Jealous Devil has made reasonable efforts to provide adequate packaging and deliver the best charcoal to your doorsteps.
 We are very impressed by the three-layer bag, which does a great job keeping the coals dry and in good shape.

-The main ingredient in this blend is Quebracho Blanco “ax-breaker” hardwood from Paraguay.
-The coal is made from South American hardwoods similar to oak but lacks unpleasant bitterness that sometimes sneaks in.
+The main ingredient in the Jealous Devil all natural hardwood blend is Quebracho Blanco “axe breakers” hardwood trees from Paraguay.
+The coal is made from South American hardwoods similar to oak wood but lacks unpleasant bitterness that sometimes sneaks in.
+Quality is achieved by the use of a small batch carbonization process.

 The smoky flavor is smooth and mild, which is excellent for slow cooking.